Learning temporal relationships between symbols with Laplace Neural Manifolds: Neural predictions

 \subsection{Active firing neurons}

-This paper proposes the existence of neural manifolds to code for the identity and time of \emph{future} events.
-The prediction is that there should be two related manifolds, one implementing the Laplace space and one implementing the inverse space.
+This paper proposes the existence of Laplace Neural Manifolds to code for the identity and time of \emph{future} events.
+This implies there should be two related manifolds, one implementing the Laplace space and one implementing the inverse space.
 Previous neuroscientific work has shown evidence for Laplace and inverse spaces for a timeline for the past.
 The properties of the proposed neural manifolds for future time can be understood by analogy to the neural manifolds for the past.